 - Place mustard and celery seed on a double thickness of cheesecloth; bring up corners of cloth and tie with string to form a bag.
 Add spice bag and the remaining ingredients to the pot.
 Bring to a boil.
-Reduce heat and simmer, uncovered, for 60-75 minutes or until slightly thickened.
+Reduce heat; cover and simmer for 60-70 minutes or until slightly thickened.
 Discard spice bag.

 - Carefully ladle relish into hot 1-pint jars, leaving 1/2-in. headspace.
 Remove air bubbles; wipe rims and adjust lids.
 Process in boiling-water canner for 20 minutes.
 Yield: 10 pints.

 "This recipe was made by my great grandmother, and I made it for years after my mother gave up the recipe.
 Great on baked beans and hamburgers--some years it was more runny and I blamed the tomatoes."